Programmable Filter / Source in ParaView

 • run via File | Load State

-Calculator / Python Calculator filter cannot modify the geometry …
+Calculator / Python Calculator filter cannot modify the geometry or create new meshes …

-In today’s examples we will create datasets in the following formats:
+In today’s workshop, we will create datasets in the following formats:

 1. vtkImageData,